Japan is one of the more picturesque of the countries in the World Showcase. It also is one of the best spots for

-Matsuriza, Japanese taiko drumming, is performed several times a day, check the park guide map for exact times.
+Matsuriza, Japanese taiko drumming, is performed several times a day, check the Daily Times Guide for exact times.

 You will see everything from Hello Kitty and Tamagotchis to traditional Japanese footwear and clothing.
 "Anime" trading cards, i-Pets, Kingdom Hearts action figures, and model cars are just a few of the cool items for children.